jyc/car/README.md

 You can also install `car` to somewhere on `$PATH` and do `car` instead of `./car`, although then you won't be able to make customizations per-project.

+## Building a toplevel

-If you want to build a toplevel, you can add the following files to enhance the experience, paths relative to the root of your project.
+If you want to build a toplevel using `car top`, running `car topgen` will splice support code in the following files (paths relative to the root of the project):

 In `.ocamlinit`: